zaiisao/Documentation/en/Recording/recording_cmd_cpp.md

 title: Record a Call
 description:
 platform: CPP
-updatedAt: Tue Jan 08 2019 22:33:44 GMT+0000 (UTC)
+updatedAt: Tue Jan 08 2019 22:33:48 GMT+0000 (UTC)
 ---
 # Record a Call
 This page demonstrates how to record a call by using the command line.
-You can also record calls by calling the APIs.
+You can also record calls by calling the API methods.
 For the detailed API reference, see [Recording API](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/index.html).
-The command line and APIs implement the same recording functions.
+The command line and API methods implement the same recording functions.

 Ensure you integrate the recording SDK before proceeding, see [Integrate the SDK](../../en/Recording/recording_integrate_cpp.md).